timosalm/devx-container-platform-workshop/workshop/content/exercises/buildpacks.md

 command: kp clusterbuilder status default
 clear: true
 ```
-In addition to to the cluster scoped Builder resource, there is also a namespace scoped equivalent available.
+In addition to the cluster-scoped Builder resource, there is also a namespace-scoped equivalent available.

 Let's have a closer look at our image build.
 ```terminal:execute